Aboriginal Fund for Species at Risk (AFSAR) Grant

 Activities eligible for funding include:

-- Collection and Gathering of Indigenous Traditional Knowledge
+- documentation and use of Aboriginal Traditional Knowledge

 Range of funding

 The minimum funding request suggested for new and multi-year projects is $10,000 and project funding usually ranges from $10,000 to $50,000 per project.
 Projects may extend over more than one year to a maximum of 3 years.
 The program requires a minimum of 1:0.20 leveraging on funds that it invests so that, for every $1 provided by AFSAR, at least $0.20 is raised by project recipients.
 This leveraging can take the form of either financial or in-kind resources (equipment loans, donations of building materials and volunteer labour).

 You can learn more about this opportunity by visiting the funder's website.